 HTC offers all of the pre-requisite courses and opportunities necessary for students to successfully demonstrate their competencies in the areas of science, mathematics and language arts necessary to the successful application process for Medical and Dental schools.
-These courses are offered as enrollment allows and are only offered to students on the Beis Midrash campus at this time.
 Click here for more information

 HTC supports several paths for students interested in a career in Nursing.
 In addition, Hebrew Theological College and North Park University (NPU) have established a Cooperative Program for Nursing.
 This program permits students to complete their prerequisite liberal arts and sciences requirements during two years at HTC’s Blitstein Institute for Women and then matriculate into North Park University’s School of Nursing to complete a Bachelor of Science – Nursing (BSN) program.
 At present, this program is only offered to students on the Blitstein Institute Campus.
 Click here for more informaition

 In conjunction with Rush University, Hebrew Theological College is pleased to offer an accelerated BA/MSc in Occupational Therapy.
 Students interested in pursuing this career opportunity select an additional major in Psychology and take specific coursework to fulfill prerequisite requirements.
 Upon completion of at least 90 semester hours of the pre-professional curriculum and having fulfilled other requirements, students may be admitted to a Rush University program of study leading to the Master of Science in Occupational Therapy to be awarded by Rush University.
 Click here for more information